laravel/docs/mail.md

     php artisan make:mail OrderShipped --markdown=emails.orders.shipped

 Then, when configuring the mailable within its `build` method, call the `markdown` method instead of the `view` method.
-The `markdown` methods accepts the name of the Markdown template and an optional array of data to make available to the template:
+The `markdown` method accepts the name of the Markdown template and an optional array of data to make available to the template:

     /**
      * Build the message.